indiana-university/box-migration-tools/api/readme.md

 # Box Migration Automation Webhooks

-These webhooks (HTTP API endpoints) faciliate the transition of an enterprise Box user to a read-only state.
+These webhooks (HTTP API endpoints) facilitate the transition of an enterprise Box user to a read-only state.

 # Notice of Use